juztamau5/retro3/support/doc/dependencies.md

 ```

 On macOS, the `postgresql` user can be `_postgres` instead of `postgres`.
-If `sudo -u postgres createuser -P peertube` gives you an `unknown user: postgres` error, you can try `sudo -u _postgres createuser -U peertube`.
+If `sudo -u postgres createuser -P retro3` gives you an `unknown user: postgres` error, you can try `sudo -u _postgres createuser -U retro3`.

 ## Gentoo

-1. Add this to ``/etc/portage/sets/peertube``:
+1. Add this to ``/etc/portage/sets/retro3``:

 ```
 net-libs/nodejs